 That was the challenge facing the FBI and its investigative partners, who spent nearly two decades hunting down this ultimate lone wolf bomber.

 The man that the world would eventually know as Theodore Kaczynski came to our attention in 1978 with the explosion of his first, primitive homemade bomb at a Chicago university.
-Over the next 17 years, he mailed or hand delivered a series of increasingly sophisticated bombs that killed three Americans and injured 24 more.
+Over the next 17 years, he mailed or hand delivered a series of increasingly sophisticated bombs that killed three Americans and injured nearly two dozen more.
 Along the way, he sowed fear and panic, even threatening to blow up airliners in flight.

 In 1979, an FBI-led task force that included the ATF and U.S. Postal Inspection Service was formed to investigate the “UNABOM” case, code-named for the UNiversity and Airline BOMbing targets involved.
 The task force would grow to more than 150 full-time investigators, analysts, and others.
 In search of clues, the team made every possible forensic examination of recovered bomb components and studied the lives of victims in minute detail.
 These efforts proved of little use in identifying the bomber, who took pains to leave no forensic evidence, building his bombs essentially from “scrap” materials available almost anywhere.
 And the victims, investigators later learned, were chosen randomly from library research.

 We felt confident that the Unabomber had been raised in Chicago and later lived in the Salt Lake City and San Francisco areas.
 This turned out to be true.
 His occupation proved more elusive, with theories ranging from aircraft mechanic to scientist.
 Even the gender was not certain: although investigators believed the bomber was most likely male, they also investigated several female suspects.